 The watch sports a rare “off-centered” design of its dial with its small seconds sub-dial located at 7 o’clock.

 You can’t even call it “small seconds” since the display is even larger than the hours and minutes sub-dial, which is placed at 2 o’clock.
-Well, that’s why the watch has the “Grand Seconde” part in its name!
+Well, that’s why the watch has the “Grande Seconde” part in its name!

-As you can see on the photos, there is a nice twist to its overlapping sub-dials.
+There is a nice twist to its overlapping sub-dials.
 Although featuring nine Roman numerals that are printed around the chapter ring, the smaller hours and minutes sub-dial has the numerals converted to Arabic ones in the sector where it overlaps with the “large seconds” display.

 There is no info regarding its thickness, but, taking into account that both models share different versions of the same base movement, there is a good chance that this model will, too, belong to the range of ultra-thin automatic watches.

-While many watchmakers resort to decreasing working frequency of their movements in order to provide them with more juice, Jaquet Droz solved the problem with a less popular double-barrel design.
+While many watchmakers resort to decreasing the working frequency of their movements in order to provide them with more juice, Jaquet Droz solved the problem with a less popular double-barrel design.
 Despite beating at the usual frequency of 28,800 vibrations per hour, the caliber stores enough power for the watch to tick for almost three days (minimum 68 hours) in a row.